Living History Films

 James Foster Reese explains how his background as a Presbyterian seminarian helped him advocate for voting rights for all during the 1950s.

-Melva Costen, wife of former Moderator of the General Assembly the Rev. James Costen, is a retired professor of music and worship.
+Melva Costen, wife of former general assembly moderator James Costen, is a retired professor of music and worship.
 Here she discusses her family's involvement in the Civil Rights movement, and the role of music.

 Richard Poethig grew up in Depression-era New York City.
 After becoming a minister, he dedicated his life to economic justice.